-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks;
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees; - regular reviews by the Finance and Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.

 The board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed UHY Hacker Young to carry out a programme of internal control testing, reporting to the Finance & Audit Committee.
+However, the Trustees have appointed UHY Hacker Young to carry out a programme of internal control testing, reporting to the Finance and Audit Committee.
 The appointment comprises a series of three visits covering the year.
 The role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
 In particular, the checks carried out in the current period included:

-- testing of payroll items and procedures - testing of the payment authorisation and processing - testing of credit card transactions, authorisation and recording - testing of Bank and control account reconciliations - testing of the recognition and recording of income - review of monitoring and reporting on financial performance during the year
+- testing of payroll items, systems and procedures - testing of payment authorisation, systems and processing - testing of credit card transactions, authorisation and recording - testing of bank and control account reconciliations - testing of the recognition and recording of income - review of monitoring and reporting on financial performance - review of GDPR and network infrastructure security

-On a termly basis, the reviewer reports to the board of Trustees, either directly or through the Finance & Audit Committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.
+On a termly basis, the reviewer reports to the board of Trustees, through the Finance and Audit Committee on the operation of the systems of control and on the discharge of the board of Trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-During 2018/19 this programme of work has been delivered as planned with no material control issues arising as a result of the work undertaken.
+During 2019/20 this programme of work has been delivered as planned with no material control issues arising as a result of the work undertaken.